the-events-calendar/actions/readme.md

 For more global integrations we used Jenkins, but we want to move away from it and use GitHub Actions for everything.

-## Sychronization of Files
+## Synchronization of Files

-We are using the [BetaHuhn/repo-file-sync-action](https://github.com/marketplace/actions/repo-file-sync-action) action to enable us to sychronize files across different repositories.
+We are using the [BetaHuhn/repo-file-sync-action](https://github.com/marketplace/actions/repo-file-sync-action) action to enable us to synchronize files across different repositories.

-So any files that need to be identical across different repositories can be sychronized using this action, and the original stored in this repository under the `templates` folder.
+So any files that need to be identical across different repositories can be synchronized using this action, and the original stored in this repository under the `templates` folder.

 > [!NOTE]
 > If you are using this action, please make sure to include `@tec-bot` user as a collaborator with write permissions in the repository you want to sync the files to.